-Efforts in 2023 will include the planting of target native SAV to achieve annual aquatic vegetation restoration goals and to maintain existing SAV coverage.
-Figure 2 illustrates the Comal Springs/ River ecosystem and identifies the Landa Lake, New Channel and Upper Spring Run LTBG reaches as well as the Upper/ Lower Landa Lake restoration reaches.
-The annual aquatic plant restoration goals for the Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Lower Landa Lake restoration reaches are specified by reach and vegetation type in Table 3.
-In addition to planting the target native aquatic plants to meet annual goals, continued efforts will be made in 2022 to monitor for the re-establishment of non-native Hygrophila in Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Lower Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Spring Run LTBG reaches are specified by reach and vegetation type in Table 3.
-In addition to planting the target native aquatic plants to meet annual goals, continued efforts will be made in 2022 to monitor for the re-establishment of non-native Hygrophila in Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Lower Landa Lake restoration reaches.
-Any identified Hygrophila will be removed from the lake/ river.
+Efforts in 2024 will include the planting and maintenance of target native SAV.
+Figure 2 illustrates the Comal Springs/River ecosystem and identifies the Landa Lake, New Channel and Upper Spring Run LTBG reaches as well as the Upper/Lower Landa Lake restoration reaches.
+The annual aquatic plant restoration goals for the Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/Lower Landa Lake restoration reaches are specified by reach and vegetation type in Table 2.
+In addition to planting the target native aquatic plants, continued efforts will be made in 2024 to monitor for the re-establishment of non-native Hygrophila in Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/Lower Landa Lake restoration reaches.
+Any identified Hygrophila will be removed from the lake/river.